THE RIVER AERON’S ONLY ANGLING CLUB

 It is recognised that this is an emotive subject and it is not the Angling Club’s

-valuable to the river and all anglers are encouraged to consider whether they really
+fish are particularly valuable to the river and all anglers are encouraged to consider

-need to take such fish for the table.
-Sewin and salmon are beautiful fish to eat
+whether they really need to take such fish for the table.
+Sewin and salmon are beautiful

-but unless sustainability is the name of the game, this dish will die out along with
+fish to eat but unless sustainability is the name of the game, this dish will die

-the temptation to fish to a limit.
-Note though that any sizeable fish, whether taken
+voluntarily resist the temptation to fish to a limit.
+Note though that any sizeable

-It is recognised that the Club holds competitions each year for heaviest sewin and salmon and the weighing in of these fish for the competitions is encouraged.
-However, once again it is about common sense.
+It is recognised that the Club holds competitions each year for heaviest sewin and salmon and the weighing in of these fish for the competitions was commonplace.
+However, now that all salmon and sewin over 60cm must be returned to the water alive, heavier fish cannot be weighed, Therefore, to qualify for a sewin or salmon cup, please measure your fish with a tape measure and submit the length with a photo of the fish showing the length to the Club for entry into the competition.
+Note that at all times the welfare of the fish is of utmost concern so if there are doubts as to the safety of the fish, please return it and forgo the entry to the competition - once again it is about common sense.
 Everyone likes to keep a nice fish, but if you do, ask yourself if you need to keep another three fish after it and help make a difference.
 Enjoy your catch, enjoy a beautiful fish on the plate and also learn to enjoy returning some of your fish in the knowledge that you and they will be doing their bit to sustain future stocks.

 Practicing catch and release is actively encouraged but for it to be effective, and to provide the best chance of fish survival, it must be done properly.